Last updated: 2022-03-16

 It is common practice to include those risks with either very high probability or very high impact into the top priority risks, even if their risk values are low.

-Step 3 focuses on identifying preventive or corrective actions, again in brainstorming sessions, and by referring to lessons learned of earlier projects.
+Step 3 focuses on identifying preventive or corrective actions, again in brainstorming sessions, and by referring to lessons learned from earlier projects.
 In step 4, evaluation of actions and residual risks, we estimate the cost of each action.
 For most events, we cannot reduce the probability of its occurrence down to 0 %.
 After taking preventive action, we usually end up with a residual probability which, of course, is lower than the original one.
-If we now multiply residual probability with impact we obtain the residual risk value.
-Through adding the cost of action we get the expected value of action.
+If we now multiply residual probability with the impact we obtain the residual risk value.
+By adding the cost of action we get the expected value of action.

 By comparing risk value with the expected value of action we can decide if we want to take the action, i.e. integrate it into the WBS or not.

 The decision to prepare for corrective actions depends on the company’s or organization’s accounting principles: it is good practice to include them in the project contingency.

 As we proceed through the planning phase, and later through the implementation and closure phase, we repeat these risk management workshops periodically since new risk events can come into our view which we should not miss.

 To save you time in your daily work as a project manager, I packaged more than 35 project management templates, tools, and checklists into one zip file.